Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 Is there a guarantee? +

 Yes.
-If after the first mentoring session you feel like this isn't working for you, I'll refund you in full — no questions asked.
+If after the first paid mentoring session you feel like this isn't working for you, email me within 24 hours and I'll refund you in full, no questions asked.
 I'd rather you walk away than stay in something that isn't helping.
+Full terms in the Terms of Service.

 What if I can't afford mentoring right now? +